 This workshop will be at ArtWorks - just 3 blocks away from Cole Gallery, with an airy, large space and their own parking lot.
 Notice also the extended time (until 6pm on Saturday, 5pm on Sunday and Monday); come rested and prepared to absorb as much info as you can – Amanda is a very generous instructor.

 A great mix of theory, technique and experimentation, Amanda will also demo how to use different techniques on different surfaces to achieve great results.
 You will have the option to learn to create your own surface by painting a sanded gesso to a board or metal – supplies for this option will be provided by the instructor for the $20 supply fee – please bring cash or check payable to Amanda if you are interested in this option.

 You can purchase your quality art supplies at ARTspot!
 Registered students receive a 10% discount on all their art supplies from the time of paid registration until the last day of class.
 Most items on this list are available at ARTspot.
 Please let their staff advise you about appropriate art materials to fulfill requirements for your class.
 Artspot's Web Site

 PASTELS: As many as you can bring, with a mixture of soft and hard pastels, with a range of brights, darks and grey tones.
 NO oil pastels.

-SOFT PASTELS: Amanda will be debuting her own signature color box of Richeson Pastels through ARTSpot.
-(80 pc.
-Landscape essentials set and a 40 pc.
-Neutral essentials set.) or visit www.Dakotapastels.com for other pastel needs.
+SOFT PASTELS: Amanda will be debuting her own signature color box of Richeson Pastels through ARTSpot (both an 80 pc.
+Landscape Essentials set and a 40 pc.
+Atmospheric Neutrals set).
+Or visit www.Dakotapastels.com for other pastel needs.

 HARD PASTELS: (10-30): Girault or NUPastel - a variety of darks and lights.
 You can pick up NUPastels by the stick at ARTSpot.
 These are Amanda’s favorite colors for skies and water and scumbling techniques.